 The beauty of using Google tools, resources, libraries and frameworks is that you know they will work well with the Chrome browser – the most popular browser on the planet.
 For more tools, see our web design tools roundup.

-Performance is a key factor in the success of a site and Lighthouse is Google’s tool for improving the quality of web pages.
-So how do you use it and what can it do?
+Performance is a key factor in the success of a site and Lighthouse is Google’s tool for improving the quality of web pages (the right web hosting service will help too).
+So how do you use Lighthouse and what can it do?
 In its simplest form, you can run Lighthouse from the Audits tab and choose from a selection of options including desktop or mobile, in addition to tick boxes for performance, accessibility and SEO, to generate a final report with suggested improvements.

 Polymer is well-known for its work with web components but the project has now expanded its repertoire to embrace a collection of libraries, tools and standards.
 What’s included?
 LitElement is an editor that makes it easy to define web components, while lit-html is an HTML templating library that enables users to write next-gen HTML templates in JS.
 Plus, you will also find a PWA Starter kit, the original Polymer library and sets of web components.